js-cookie/js-cookie/README.md

 * Create version tag in git
 * Create a github release and upload the minified file
 * Link the documentation of the latest release tag in the `README.md`
+* Link the download link to the latest release tag in the `README.md`
 * Commit with the message "Prepare for the next development iteration"
 * Release on npm